 A.) Please come and join us.
 We will provide you with tools to assist in your musical growth.

 Q.) I heard you have a choir that sings for Mass in the Extraordinary Form.
 Can I join?

-A.) If you are interested in singing for the Schola Sancti Joseph, please contact Anne Marie Donlon: [email protected]
+A.) If you are interested in singing for the Schola Sancti Joseph, please contact Anne Marie Donlon: [email protected] for audition information.